SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 This plugin includes an editor utility widget that allows users to set up a new agent with only 1 click of a button.

+Features：

+Quite comprehensive, including most of the commonly used features needed in a crowd battle.

+There are demo maps showcasing main features in the plugin's content folder.

 Coming Next:

 1.2d atlas renderer and converter